Icy blast gripping US blamed for deaths in Tennessee, as Oregon braces for another round of cold

 NASHVILLE, Tenn.
-(AP) — A new layer of ice formed over parts of Tennessee on Thursday after a deadly storm system blanketed the state in snow and sent temperatures plummeting earlier this week — part of a broader bout of bitter cold that has kept an icy grip on a swath of the U.S. stretching from Oregon to the Northeast.
+(AP) — A new layer of ice formed over parts of Tennessee on Thursday after a deadly storm blanketed the state in snow and sent temperatures plummeting earlier this week — part of a broader bout of bitter cold sweeping the country from Oregon to the Northeast.

-Tennessee officials updated the state's death toll to 14 at midweek after the storm dumped more than 9 inches (23 centimeters) of snow since Sunday in parts of Nashville, where only about half that amount falls in a given year.
-Even after the snow tapered off, temperatures plunged below zero (minus-18 Celsius) in parts of the state, creating the largest power demand ever across the seven states served by the Tennessee Valley Authority.
+Authorities said at least 14 deaths in Tennessee alone are blamed on the system, which dumped more than 9 inches (23 centimeters) of snow since Sunday on parts of Nashville, a city that rarely see such accumulations.
+Temperatures also plunged below zero (minus-18 Celsius) in parts of the state, creating the largest power demand ever across the seven states served by the Tennessee Valley Authority.

-Thursday's freezing rain began compounding the problems, adding a thin ice coating in some areas ahead of another plunge in temperatures over the weekend.
-Many schools and government offices have closed, including at the state Legislature, which canceled in-person meetings all week.
+Thursday's freezing rain compounded problems, adding a thin glaze of ice in some areas ahead of another expected plunge in temperatures over the weekend.
+Many schools and government offices have closed, and the state Legislature also shut down, canceling in-person meetings all week.

 On Wednesday, a power line fell on a parked car in northeastern Portland, killing three people and injuring a baby during an ice storm that made driving in parts of the Pacific Northwest treacherous.

-At least 30 deaths around the country have been attributed to the storms, with more in Tennessee than any other state.
-Storm-related deaths there included a box truck driver who slid into a tractor-trailer on the interstate, a man who fell through a skylight while cleaning his business's roof, and a woman who died of hypothermia after being found unresponsive in her home.
+At least 30 deaths nationwide have been attributed to the storms, with more in Tennessee than any other state.
+The dead included a box truck driver who slid into a tractor-trailer on an interstate, a man who fell through a skylight while cleaning his business's roof, and a woman who died of hypothermia after being found unresponsive in her home.
+The deaths occurred in nine Tennessee counties, as far as more than 400 miles (640 kilometers) apart.

 Shelby County, which includes Memphis and is the state's largest county, has had the most deaths, five.
 But state and local officials have declined to release many details about the deaths, citing privacy concerns for the families involved.
 Tennessee’s Department of Health also refused to confirm accounts provided by local authorities of deaths likely tied to the 14-death total.

-Cory Mueller, a National Weather Service meteorologist in Nashville, said that another cold spell is expected this weekend, making Monday the first chance for significant melting.
+Cory Mueller, a National Weather Service meteorologist in Nashville, said that with another cold spell expected this weekend, Monday will bring the first chance for significant melting.

 “At least in Tennessee, it takes a little bit to get the roads cleared up,” Mueller said by phone.
 “With the cold temperatures, that led to the snow staying on the roads much longer.”